Badulia: Geography

 Badulia is at an average elevation of 35 meters.
 It lies to the south of the Damodar River, on the alluvial plains between the Damodar and the Dwarakeswar River rivers.
 As a result, it has been a flood-prone area.

 Badulia is 18 km from Khandaghosh and 12 km from Bardhaman.
 Most of the village falls on the west side of the Burdwan—Arambag Road.
 The Ghanaram Chakraborty Sarani, originating perpendicularly from the Burdwan—Arambag, road bisects the village.

 Administration

 The village Badulia is in the Sagrai Gram Pachayet.
 The panchayat office is located in the central area of the village.
 The Block Development Office is 1 km from the Badulia bus stop.

 Demographics

 As per the 2011 Census of India Badulia had a total population of 3,905, of which 2,011 (51%) were males and 1,894 (49%) were females.
 Population below 6 years was 408.
 The total number of literates in Badulia was 2,778 (79.44% of the population over 6 years).

-Economy

-Similar to any other village of south-east Burdwan, this is also agriculture based.
-After land reform in west Bengal the agricultural lands were distributed here also from the big land lords.
-Though there are few family where large area of lands are still accumulated but there are many family who have small amount of agricultural lands.
-In the last two decades because of the open market economy all over India has increased the cost of farming largely.
-Now agriculture is no more profitable occupation for the small farmers.
-A large number of people in this village are engaged now in construction industry.
-Few middle-class or upper-middle-class family members are engaged in rice related business.
-There are peoples engaged in self owned business and in government service in different sectors.